mokshit03/springboot_restful_webservices/README.md

 # Target Web Application for SailPoint Integration

 ## 1. PROJECT DESCRIPTION
-This web application serves as a target system for SailPoint integration, facilitating seamless provisioning and deprovisioning processes governed by SailPoint.
-The application includes features such as role-based access requests and other self-service capabilities like new access requests, password resets, and more.
+This web application serves as a target system not only for SailPoint Integrations but also for various similar tools, facilitating seamless provisioning and deprovisioning processes, enabling efficient provisioning and deprovisioning.
+It supports basic authentication and RBAC for secure permission management.
+The application handles the complete user management lifecycle, including creating, updating, and managing users, as well as role management and import records via CSV files and maintain a complete Joiner-Mover-Leaver (JML) flow.
+Additionally, it offers profile management and self-service capabilities such as password resets, ensuring secure, efficient, and user-friendly operations.

 ## 2. INSTALLATIONS